Mike Mularkey is still smiling, and as he sees it, he has reason to do so.

 It's a feeling that change is in the air, that there's a new direction.

 And specifically, that that direction is the right one.

-“We’re chasing destiny right now,” running back
+"We're chasing destiny right now," running back Rashad Jennings said.

 Talk to Jaguars players this off-season, and that's how they talk – about new beginnings, about hope, about things being done right, about a stability that should mean an opportunity to succeed.